Fili Moala

-Siaosi Toutoupau'u "Fili" Moala (born June 23, 1985) is a former American football defensive end.
-He played college football at Southern California, and was drafted by the Indianapolis Colts in the second round of the 2009 NFL Draft.
+Siaosi Toutoupau'u "Fili" Moala (born June 23, 1985) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the USC Trojans, and was selected by the Indianapolis Colts in the second round of the 2009 NFL draft.

-Early years
+Early life

 Moala was the only son in a five-child family and was not permitted by his mother to play football until high school; however he did participate in basketball and baseball.
 Moala played high school football at Western High School in Anaheim, California, where he was teammates with Mike Iupati.
 As a senior in 2002 he was a Super Prep All-Farwest, Prep Star All-West, Tom Lemming All-West and Tacoma News Tribune Western 100 selection.

 College career

 Moala originally signed with the University of Southern California in 2003, but did not qualify for admission.
 He attended Cypress College for one year, but did not play football there, before transferring into USC.
 During his first year at USC in 2004 he was redshirted.
 In 2005 he started two games for the Trojans recording eight tackles.